 - Have you identified specific legal requirements that apply to your organisation?

-Key to the effective management of health and safety at work is the requirement to appoint a competent resource which can be internal or external and who will be able to advise senior management about the organisation’s obligations and how to fulfil them.
-This duty is outlined in the Management of Health and Safety at Work Regulations 1999.
+Key to the effective management of health and safety at work is the requirement to appoint a competent person who can be internal or external.
+They will also be able to advise senior management about the organisation’s obligations and how to fulfil them.
+This duty is detailed in the Management of Health and Safety at Work Regulations 1999.

-Understand your responsibilities under the Management of Health and Safety at Work Regulations 1999 and the importance of a risk assessment in keeping employees, customers and others in your workplace safe with our managing safely training course.
+Understand your responsibilities under the Management of Health and Safety at Work Regulations 1999 and the importance of a risk assessment in keeping employees, customers and others in your workplace safe with our Health and Safety Training for Managers course.

 Do